microsoft/IIoT/README.md

 ## Steps (Performed by students during hackathon)
 1. TBD
-2. Also the python code to send multiple telemetry data points in a single JSON-formatted message to IoT Hub.
+2. Change the python code to send multiple telemetry data points (e.g. Yaw, Pitch, Roll, or Temperature, Pressure, Humidity) in a single JSON-formatted message to IoT Hub.

 ##//TODO
 - Find out how to offer temp Azure subscriptions.
 I know there is a way...just need to find this.